molecule31/waybar-nixos-updates/README.md

 Here's how the module's tooltip looks when updates are available:
 ![Screenshot with updates](screenshot-has-updates.png)

-A simple Waybar update checking script for NixOS.
-It is a general script and could work with other bars or just be run in the terminal.
+This script assumes your flake is in ~/.dotfiles and that your flake's nixosConfigurations is named the same as your $hostname

 Credit goes to [this project](https://github.com/J-Carder/waybar-apt-updates) for the idea and starting point.